codacy/docs/docs/faq/code-analysis/which-metrics-does-codacy-calculate.md

 -   **Performance:** Code that can have performance problems
 -   **Compatibility:** Mainly for frontend code, compatibility problems across different browser versions
 -   **Unused Code:** Unused variables and methods, code that can't be reached
--   **Security:** Potential security vulnerabilities, including hardcoded passwords and keys (secret scanning), vulnerable dependencies (software composition analysis or SCA), and insecure code patterns (static application security testing or SAST).
+-   **Security:** Potential security vulnerabilities, including hard-coded passwords and keys (secret scanning), vulnerable dependencies (software composition analysis or SCA), and insecure code patterns (static application security testing or SAST).
 For more information, see the complete [list of security issue categories](../../repositories/security-monitor.md#supported-security-categories)
 -   **Documentation:** Methods and classes that don't have the correct comment annotations
 <!--issue-categories-end-->